Tonner-Zech-Group/chem-diagrams/README.md

 ### Placing images

+#### Single images

 `add_image_in_plot` places a single image at an explicit position in data coordinates.
+SVG and EPS formats are not supported; PNG and JPEG work best.

 ```python
 # Single image at a fixed position